 The Grand Slam tournaments and all other national championships were open to amateur competitors only prior to 1968.
 Two years later tournaments around the world formed a unified circuit, which became the Grand Prix.
-In 1972, the leading professionals joined forces to create the Association of Tennis Professionals.
+In 1972, during the first week of the US Open at Forest Hills, the leading professionals joined forces to create the Association of Tennis Professionals.

 This direction marked another defining moment in the history of the ATP, when a handful of the game's leading players met in a secluded stairwell at the US Open to discuss the need for a players' association.
 Under the leadership of newly elected Executive Director Jack Kramer and President Cliff Drysdale, the ATP came to life with a goal of changing the game for the better.

 One of the initial acts of the organisation was the establishment of a computer ranking system that provided fair analysis of a player's performance as well as an objective means to determine entries into tournaments.
 The ATP Rankings began on 23 August 1973 and has continued through today as the official ranking system in men's professional tennis.